ANIA National Candidates

 Dear ANIA Colleagues,

 I'm honored to announce my candidacy for ANIA Regional Director.
-With a decade in nursing informatics and a deep commitment to ANIA's mission, I'm well-qualified to lead and contribute to the organization's growth.
+With 15 years of nursing informatics and a deep commitment to ANIA's mission, I'm well-qualified to lead and contribute to the organization's growth.

-As a candidate for Regional Director, I bring several strengths to the table.
-First and foremost, I am a passionate advocate for the advancement of nursing informatics.
-I firmly believe that informatics plays a pivotal role in improving patient care and nursing practice, and I am committed to promoting this belief across our region.
-I am also dedicated to fostering collaboration and knowledge-sharing among ANIA members.
-Through my leadership, I will work tirelessly to create opportunities for networking, professional development, and mentorship within our region.
+As a candidate for Regional Director, I bring several strengths to the national level of ANIA.
+First, I am a passionate promoter for the advancement of nursing informatics and the education of all nurses.
+I firmly believe that informatics plays a pivotal role in improving patient care and enhancing nursing practice and healthcare operations; I am devoted to promoting this belief as a Regional Director.
+I am also dedicated to fostering collaboration and knowledge-sharing among ANIA members and those considering membership.
+Through my leadership, I will work to create opportunities for networking, professional development, and mentorship.

-Furthermore, I am deeply committed to diversity and inclusion in nursing informatics.
-I firmly believe that a diverse membership strengthens our organization and enriches our perspectives.
+Lastly, I believe that a diverse membership strengthens our organization and enhances our perspectives.
 I will strive to ensure that ANIA remains a welcoming and inclusive space for all informatics professionals, regardless of background or experience.

 In conclusion, I'm excited to serve as ANIA Regional Director.
-My background, commitment, and passion position me uniquely to contribute to ANIA's mission.
-Your support would be an honor, and together, we can advance nursing informatics and provide valuable resources to our members.
+My background, commitment and passion for informatics practice will uniquely position me to contribute to ANIA's mission.
+With your support, together, we can advance the practice of nursing informatics and continue to provide valuable resources to our members.

 Thank you for your consideration.